 - No sugar whipped cream – If you want a no sugar option you can buy unsweetened heavy cream, whip it with a mixer and use this as a frosting.
 Here’s an easy recipe.

 - Greek yogurt – Babies tend to love yogurt and it makes a great frosting option for this smash cake.
 You can use any flavor you like or even blend fresh berries with plain Greek yogurt if you want a colorful frosting.
 Regular yogurt will likely be too thin so I recommend using a thick Greek yogurt if you want to use yogurt as your frosting.
 You can add a little maple syrup and/or vanilla to sweeten it up.
 To make it, just mix 1-2 cups of plain Greek yogurt with 2 Tablespoons maple syrup and 1/4 teaspoon vanilla extract.
 Ice the cake with the yogurt right before serving.

 - Traditional frosting – This will add sugar to the cake, but it’s an easy option!
-I really like the Simple Mills vanilla frosting.
-It’s thick so you may need to soften it up a bit before icing the cake.
+I really like this easy vanilla buttercream.

 Nutrition information is automatically calculated, so should only be used as an approximation.